DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

 change in Denizen, this guide will update as appropriate, as soon as possible, in the context of a beginner's guide.

-If you wish to see the full changelog, check out the **GitHub repo** (see `Important Links`_).
-All issue reports should go there as well.
+If you wish to see the full changelog for this guide, or contribute improvements to it, see the `Docs GitHub Repo <https://github.com/DenizenScript/Denizen-For-Bukkit-Docs>`_.
+Any issue reports relating to this guide specifically go there.

+You can post issues relating to Denizen itself and view changes to Denizen on the `Denizen GitHub Repo <https://github.com/DenizenScript/Denizen-For-Bukkit>`_.

-For a more detailed channel of help and support, consider joining our **Discord server**!
+For a more detailed channel of help and support, consider joining our **Discord**!
 The invite link is https://discord.gg/Q6pZGSR.

 The tutorial videos are still a good place to learn Denizen in an interactive manner.
 Videos 2-13 and 15-27 will be covered by this guide.
 If you want to